Computational relative entropy: Computational entropy and compression

 \item \emph{Computational smoothing.} We have

 \end{propenum} \end{proposition} We emphasize that \cref{item:computational_entropy_boundedness} together with \cref{item:computational_entropy_computational_smoothing} imply that the computational entropy is always larger or equal to the \emph{pseudoentropy} $\max_{\tilde{\rho}_n\approx_c \rho_n} S(\tilde\rho_n)$.
 The fact that oracle separations between pseudoentropy and compressibility exist~\cite{wee2004pseudoentropy} makes us believe that this inequality is strict. \begin{proof} The facts (i) to (iii) directly follow from the definition and \cref{proposition:properties_of_computational_relative_entropy}.
 The fact (iv) follows similarly, we just have to restrict $\Phi_n\colon \calH_n \to \calH_n$ to a unital map which ensures it maps the identity operator on $\calH_n$ to itself.
-To prove fact (v), we have to work a bit more.
-Consider that any isometry $V_n\colon \calH_n \to \calK_n$ in our circuit model has to be realized by applying a complexity constrained unitary to the system and an auxiliary system prepared in the all-zero state, i.e.,
+Fact (v) follows from the unitary invariance of the computational relative entropy (implied by isometric invariance) and the fact that the identity matrix is also unitarily invariant.
+Fact (vi) follows directly from the definition and \cref{theorem:undetectability_of_computational_smoothing}. \end{proof}